BeautifulTovarisch/node-template/README.md

 Type `npm start` to spin up the application.
 This should also start [AVA](https://github.com/avajs/ava) for automated testing.

+### Deployment ###

+After moving the code to the desired location, be sure to type `yarn install --production` in order to only install production dependencies.

 ### Note ###

 This project has undergone a substantial rewrite to avoid duplicating configuration.
 The backend and frontend exist as isolated apps.